 I always get excited when October comes around because it means that pumpkin season is in full swing.
-I have a lot of Keto Pumpkin recipes on my website already, but this healthy pumpkin cookies recipe was definitely still missing.
+I have been stocking up on canned pumpkin and have made sugar free pumpkin pie, pumpkin brownies and these healthy pumpkin bars already.

-These soft pumpkin cookies have that wonderful classic pumpkin dessert flavor we all love.
-There's cinnamon, vanilla and a hint of other spices such as ginger, nutmeg and allspice.
+- Fabulous fall flavors.
+The cookies have that classic pumpkin dessert flavor we all love.
+There's cinnamon, vanilla and a hint of spices such as ginger, nutmeg and allspice.
 Your kitchen will smell incredible when they are in the oven.

-In terms of texture, my sugar free pumpkin cookies are soft and moist, almost like mini cakes.
+- Soft texture.
+The crumb is soft and moist, almost like a cake.
 Whilst blanched almond flour is great to make crunchy cookies, coconut flour naturally lends itself to softer bakes.
-The cookies taste delicious all on their own, but the cream cheese topping takes them to the next level.

-I took my 5 ingredient coconut flour cookies as a starting point and added pureed pumpkin and spices.
-Here are the ingredients:
+I took my 5 ingredient coconut flour cookies as a starting point and added pureed pumpkin and spices:

 - Coconut flour - If possible, measure your coconut flour with a scale instead of cups.
 It's a lot more precise.
-Coconut flour absorbs a lot of liquid and if you load up the cup too much the cookies may end up dry.
+If you measure in cups, make sure it is levelled.

 - Pumpkin puree - Use canned unsweetened pumpkin puree, not a ready-made pumpkin pie mix.
 You could even make your own homemade pumpkin puree.